Candesartan: Effects, Dosage & Why It's the Best Alternative for Ramipril Cough

 Prescription onlyYes

-2. How It Works: ACE Inhibitors vs. Sartans — the Crucial Difference
+2. How it works: ACE inhibitor vs. sartan – the decisive difference

-Candesartan and ACE inhibitors such as ramipril share the same goal: to dampen the renin-angiotensin-aldosterone system (RAAS), which regulates blood pressure.
-Angiotensin II is the central player — a hormone that narrows blood vessels, retains water and salt, and thereby raises blood pressure.
-Both drug classes prevent angiotensin II from exerting its effect — but by fundamentally different routes.
+Candesartan and ACE inhibitors such as ramipril have the same goal: to slow the renin–angiotensin–aldosterone system (RAAS), which regulates blood pressure.
+Angiotensin II is the central player here – a hormone that narrows blood vessels, retains water and salt, and thus raises blood pressure.
+Both drug classes prevent angiotensin II from exerting its effect – but in fundamentally different ways.

 ACE inhibitor (e.g. ramipril)Sartan (e.g. candesartan)

-Site of actionBlocks the enzyme ACE, which converts angiotensin I to angiotensin IIBlocks the AT1 receptor where angiotensin II acts
+Point of attackBlocks the enzyme ACE, which converts angiotensin I into angiotensin IIBlocks the AT1 receptor, at which angiotensin II acts

-ResultLess angiotensin II is producedAngiotensin II continues to be produced but cannot act
+ResultLess angiotensin II is producedAngiotensin II is still produced but cannot act

-Angioedema riskElevated (due to bradykinin)Very rare, but possible (intestinal angioedema)
+Angio-oedema riskIncreased (through bradykinin)Very rare, but possible (intestinal angio-oedema)

-Why does ramipril cause a cough, but candesartan doesn't?
+Why does ramipril cause a cough but candesartan does not?

-This is one of the most frequent questions from patients — and the answer lies in a single molecule: bradykinin.
-ACE inhibitors block the enzyme ACE, which normally has two roles: converting angiotensin I to angiotensin II, and simultaneously breaking down bradykinin.
-When ACE is inhibited, not only does angiotensin II stop rising — bradykinin also accumulates because it can no longer be broken down.
+This is one of the most common questions from patients – and the answer lies in a single molecule: bradykinin.
+ACE inhibitors block the enzyme ACE, which normally has two jobs: to convert angiotensin I into angiotensin II and at the same time to break down bradykinin.
+So when ACE is inhibited, not only does angiotensin II stop rising further – bradykinin also accumulates, because it can no longer be broken down.
 Bradykinin irritates the cough receptors in the lungs and triggers a dry, persistent cough in 15–20% of patients.

-Candesartan acts at a completely different point — directly at the receptor where angiotensin II would dock.
+Candesartan acts at a completely different point – directly at the receptor where angiotensin II would dock.
 The bradykinin system is not touched at all: bradykinin continues to be broken down normally, and the cough reflex is not triggered.
-This is the decisive pharmacological advantage of candesartan over ramipril — and the reason why sartans are the first choice for ACE inhibitor intolerance.
+This is the decisive pharmacological advantage of candesartan over ramipril – and the reason sartans are the first choice in ACE-inhibitor intolerance.

-Candesartan is licensed for a broad range of conditions and is dosed differently depending on the indication.
-An important principle applies to all uses: maximum blood pressure reduction only occurs after 4–6 weeks of regular intake.
-Anyone who notices no improvement after a week should not increase the dose on their own — that is a decision for the doctor.
+Candesartan is approved across a broad spectrum of conditions and is dosed differently depending on the indication.
+One important principle applies to all uses: the maximum blood-pressure reduction only occurs after 4–6 weeks of regular intake.
+So anyone who notices no improvement after a week should not increase the dose on their own initiative – the doctor decides that.

 IndicationStarting doseTarget doseNote

-Hypertension8 mg once daily8–32 mgMaximum effect after 4–6 weeks
+High blood pressure8 mg 1× daily8–32 mgMaximum effect after 4–6 weeks

-Heart failure4 mg once daily32 mg (target dose!)Increase slowly (double every 2 weeks)
+Heart failure4 mg 1× daily32 mg (target dose!)Increase slowly (doubling every 2 weeks)

-Renal protection (diabetic nephropathy)8 mg16–32 mgOff-label but growing evidence
+Kidney protection (diabetic nephropathy)8 mg16–32 mgOff-label, but increasing evidence

-In heart failure, a particularly careful titration is essential.
-Begin with 4 mg daily and double the dose every two weeks — but only if blood pressure, kidney values, and potassium levels are stable.
-The target dose is 32 mg daily; not all patients tolerate this dose, and in these cases the highest well-tolerated dose is the goal.
-The process takes approximately 6–8 weeks in total and should proceed under regular medical monitoring.
-Record every dose step in your digital medication plan.
+In heart failure, particularly careful dosing-in is necessary.
+You start with 4 mg daily and double the dose every two weeks – but only if blood pressure, kidney values, and potassium level are stable.
+The intended target dose is 32 mg daily; not all patients tolerate this dose, and in those cases the highest well-tolerated dose is the goal.
+The process takes about 6–8 weeks in total and should be done under regular medical supervision.
+Record all dose steps in your digital medication plan.

-The most common situation in which a switch from ramipril to candesartan takes place is a dry cough under ACE inhibitor therapy.
-Many patients suffer for months or even years before they or their doctor connect the cough to the medication.
+The most common situation in which a switch from ramipril to candesartan takes place is a dry cough on ACE-inhibitor therapy.
+Many patients suffer for months or even years before they or their doctor trace the cough back to the medication.
 Yet the switch is medically straightforward and well established in practice.

 Equivalent doses: ramipril → candesartan